 Key research directions

 Local science centers – Centre of the Region Haná and Regional Centre of Advanced Technologies and Materials – may be proud of the top achievements in the world-wide comparison.
 Research is also successful in individual departments.
 Physical Chemist Michal Otyepka received the first prestigious grant from the European Research Council (ERC) which started in June 2016 for his University.
 The Faculty of Science and RCPTM is also the workplace of the most cited Czech scientist, Pavel Hobza, who has been repeatedly featured in Thomson Reuters' prestigious list of the world's most renowned scientists.

 The research focuses mainly on synthesis of new compounds and materials with various application potential, the development of methods for detection and identification of substances, investigation of their structure and properties.
 Scientists develop new complex compounds of transition metals that could be used in human medicine as anti-cancer, antibacterial, antiviral and other effects.
 They also deal with the development of new materials with magnetic properties, which in the future can be the basis for data recording media.
 An important part of the research, with a wide range of applications from molecular electronics to medicine, is the study and development of nanomaterials, especially graphene-based, and the study of biomacromolecules structure.
 New methods for detecting and identifying a wide range of compounds emerge, such as pharmaceutical and drug metabolism products, or pollutants of drinking water or food.

-Biological and environmental disciplines include a wide range of research directions with an interdisciplinary overlap.
-The Botanists devote their time to taxonomy and ecology of plants, algae and cyanobacteria, biotechnological applications, plant genetics, and the influence of stress and pathological factors.
-Zoologists have excellent results in speciation and hybridization, beetle phylogeny and animal reproduction in a changing environment and on a macro-ecological scale.
+Biological and ecological disciplines include a wide variety of research directions with interdisciplinary overlap.
+Botanists focus on taxonomy and ecology of plants, algae and cyanobacteria, biotechnological applications, plant genetics and the influence of stress and pathological factors.
+Zoologists show excellent results in the field of speciation and hybridization, beetle phylogeny and animal reproduction in a changing environment and on a macro-ecological scale.
 In the field of ecology and environmental sciences, research is being developed on mammalian population dynamics, landscape ecology with issues of landscape revitalization, fragmentation and biodiversity, processes in agroecosystems and soil, ecology and conservation biology of invertebrates and impacts of climate and anthropogenic changes in mountain ecosystems.
 In aquatic ecosystems, attention is paid to microbial ecology of water in particular.
-Cell biologists and geneticists focus on monitoring and screening of substances that cause drug-drug interactions or lead to disorders of hormonal control of the organism, and also monitor the biological activity of substances with antitumor effect.
+Cell biologists and geneticists focus on the monitoring and screening of substances that cause inter-drug interactions or lead to disorders of the hormonal control of the organism, and also monitor the biological activity of substances with antitumor effect.
 Experimental biology focuses on the development of new, biologically active plant growth regulators, the development of methods for their analysis and the study of their functions and effects.
 Furthermore, it deals with the study of mutual interactions of light, hormonal and stress signals in plant development and growth, but also in normal and tumor cells, and the development of active substances.

-Researchers work on projects in a wide range of geographical, geoinformatic and geological disciplines.
-Main directions of applied research include modeling geographic phenomena in GIS and contactless monitoring of the landscape, problems of transformation of the Czech economy, foreign migration and study of development and sustainability indicators.
-Local Geoinformatics belong to the leading experts in atlas cartography, however, they are also exploring map reading using eye-tracking technology, based on the principle of human eye tracking, and 3D printing.
-Geographers focus in their research on issues such as the urban climate, renewable energy, gambling and other socio-pathological phenomena.
-The main topics of the geologists’ research include the processes of transport and sedimentation processes and the historical development of contamination in the river environment are among the key themes of research, but researchers are engaged in a number of other areas.
-The results of their work regularly appear in the world's most prestigious geoscientific journals.
-Experts from the Department of Development and Environmental Studies, they deal with applications of environmental science in sustainable cultural landscape management projects in the context of global climate change (focusing on floodplain forest ecosystems in the temperate zone), and, in the development issues researchers address participatory mapping, development and sustainability indicators, development intervention evaluations, impacts of developed countries' policies on developing countries, and internal conditions of developing countries.
+Researchers work on projects in a wide range of geographical, geoinformatical and geological disciplines.
+The main directions of applied research include modeling of geographic phenomena in GIS and contactless landscape monitoring, issues of Czech economy transformation, foreign migration and study of development and sustainability indicators.
+Geoinformatics rank among the top domestic leaders in atlas cartography, they also do research in map reading using eye-tracking technology, which is based on the principle of tracking human eye movement, and 3D printing.
+Geographers focus in their research on issues such as the urban climate, renewable energy sources, gambling and other socio-pathological phenomena.
+The main topics of the geologists’ research include the processes of transport and sedimentation and the historical development of contamination in the river environment, however, researchers are involved in a number of other areas.
+At the Department of Development and Environmental Studies, they deal with applications of environmental science in sustainable cultural landscape management projects in the context of global climate change (focusing on floodplain forest ecosystems in the temperate zone), and, in the development issues researchers address participatory mapping, development and sustainability indicators, evaluation of development interventions and foreign aid allocation.